Besov spaces and random walks on a hyperbolic group: boundary traces and reflecting extensions of Dirichlet forms: Detailed summary of the paper

 {\bf Potential theoretic properties of harmonic measures.}\ \ \ Harmonic measures of random walks on a non-elementary hyperbolic groups have been extensively studied and it is known that their behavior strongly depends on moment assumptions of the driving measures of the random walk.
 For instance, when the driving measure is finitely supported, it is shown in \cite{BHM} that the associated Green metric on $\Gamma$ is hyperbolic and the corresponding harmonic measure belongs to the {\it Patterson-Sullivan class} (See \cite{Coo} and \cite{Ha2}.) determined by the Green metric; the hyperbolicity of the Green metric is equivalent to {\it Ancona's inequality}, which roughly means that the Green function is submultiplicative along geodesics.

 Properties of harmonic measures are not so well understood when we only assume a weaker moment condition.
 For instance it is shown in \cite{Gou} that for any non-elementary hyperbolic group $\Gamma$, there exists a symmetric probability measure on $\Gamma$ with some finite exponential moment for which Ancona's inequality fails.
 Therefore, we cannot conclude in general that a harmonic measure belongs to the Patterson-Sullivan class determined by the Green metric.
 We mention here that results in \cite{T} imply that one can still compute the Hausdorff dimension of a harmonic measure on $\partial\Gamma$ as long as the driving measure has a finite first moment.
-When we are given a regular Dirichlet form and the corresponding Markov processes, we have potential theoretic objects associated to it such as capacities.
-Measures which do not charge sets of zero capacity are said to be {\it smooth}, and there is another potential theoretic notion for measures, called {\it measures of finite energy integral}, which is a stronger property than smoothness.
-They are both related to time changes of symmetric Markov processes.
-(See Subsection 5.2 for details.)
-After proving the regularity of the Besov spaces, we study the smoothness property of harmonic measures of random walks on $\Gamma$.
-For $\mu\in M_2$, we will introduce the set of all smooth measures (the set of all measures of finite energy integral, resp.) with respect to the regular Dirichlet form $(E_{\mu},B_2(\mu))$, which is denoted by ${\cal S}(\partial\Gamma,\mu)$. (${\cal S}_0(\partial\Gamma,\mu)$, resp.)
-Similarly, for a metric $\delta$ in $J_{AR}(\partial\Gamma)$, we will define ${\cal S}(\partial\Gamma,\delta)$ (${\cal S}_0(\partial\Gamma,\delta)$, resp.) to be the set of all smooth measures (the set of all measures of finite energy integral, resp.) with respect to $(E_{\delta},B_2(\delta))$.
-(See Definition \ref{SS}.)
-In Theorem \ref{s}, we will prove that for any $\delta\in J_{AR}(\partial\Gamma)$ and $\mu\in M_2$ we have